Pajn/dep-const-function-literals/proposal.md

 The second is that function literals is automatically constant if it only access the scope available to a constant function literal.
 This is a potentially breaking change.

-Both cases of constness inferation may make it hard to see if a function literal is const or not and also breaks previous ***
+Both cases of constness inferation may make it hard to see if a function literal is const or not and do not follow the syntax from constant list and map literals.

 ## Deliverables